• Skip to main content

 If you have problems while submitting your application, please email [email protected] with the problem you are experiencing, and a screenshot.

-Do not email or fax documents that include Personally Identifiable Information.
+Do not email documents that include Personally Identifiable Information.

 How do I pay?

-As of September 13, 2021, applicants may submit payments online through Accela using a bank routing number and checking or savings account number.
+Applicants may submit payments online through Accela using a bank routing number and checking or savings account number.
+The CCB does not accept any credit or debit cards of any type.
+A rejected payment will result in a $25.00 return fee for each returned payment.
+Ensure you review your bank account and routing information prior to submitting to avoid any additional fees.
 Additionally, payments may be made in the form of a check, cashiers’ check or money order payable to “State of Nevada” and mailed to the address below.
 Do not put any reference to cannabis or marijuana on the check.
 Cash payments will not be accepted.
 When mailing payment, please include a note with the name on your application, the categories for which you applied, and the date you applied.
 Place your record number on the memo line of your payment.

 U.S. Mail:Express, Overnight or Courier: